evarkitecta/angular-primeros-pasos/README.md

 # Bases

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3 and has been updated to version 17.1.2

+## See the website
+I want to visit this website in my navigator: [click here to visit this website](https://evarkitecta.github.io/angular-primeros-pasos/)

 ## Development server